 1. Ensure that potential environmental impacts resulting from proposed development are appropriately evaluated and considered during the development application process.
 Environmental impacts include potential direct or indirect impacts of a proposed development on components of the Town's natural heritage system, such as wetlands, woodlands, and wildlife habitat.
 Any potential negative impacts on natural heritage features and areas or their ecological functions shall be addressed by the applicant prior to any approval by the Town, in accordance with the policies in this Section.
+An

-An Environmental Impact Study may be required in support of a development application, as identified in the policies in this Section.
+Environmental Impact Study may be required in support of a development application, as identified in the policies in this Section.

-4.1.2.2 Natural Heritage System [Renamed from Significant Natural Heritage Features Section]
+4.1.2.2 Natural Heritage System

 - 1. Recognize that, while the Town does not contain significant natural heritage features and areas such as Provincially Significant Wetlands or significant coastal wetlands, significant woodlands, areas of natural and scientific interest (ANSIs), or significant valleylands, there are natural areas where an appropriate level of environmental review is required prior to the approval of new development.
 These areas include, but are not limited, the St. Lawrence River and shoreline, and woodlands and unevaluated wetlands on the undeveloped lands along the eastern Town boundary, and the undeveloped lands along the Highway 401 corridor.
 In the event that any significant natural heritage features and areas, including Provincially Significant Wetlands, significant coastal wetlands, ANSIs, significant valleylands, or significant woodlands are identified in the future, such features shall be added to Schedule C through an amendment to this Plan. - 2.
-Council will seek opportunities to create natural linkages and corridors between natural areas at the time of development review, as well as promote the maintenance, restoration or improvement of existing connectivity and linkages. - Encourage property owners and other public agencies to enter into voluntary agreements regarding the protection of natural heritage features and areas, and other natural features. - 4.
-Require that development applications in natural areas on Schedule C, including adjacent lands, be supported by an Ecological Site Assessment and/or an Environmental Impact Study to determine the environmental value associated with the lands, as well as appropriate mitigation measures to protect any valued features.
+Council will seek opportunities to create natural linkages and corridors between natural heritage features areas at the time of development review, as well as promote the maintenance, restoration or improvement of existing connectivity and linkages. - 3.
+Encourage property owners and other public agencies to enter into voluntary agreements regarding the protection of natural heritage features and areas, and other natural features. - 4.
+Require that development applications in natural heritage features and areas on Schedule C, including adjacent lands, be supported by an Ecological Site Assessment and/or an Environmental Impact Study to determine the environmental value associated with the lands, as well as appropriate mitigation measures to protect any valued features.
 Such review shall be completed in accordance with the Environmental Impact Study policies of this Plan.
-For the purpose of this policy, adjacent lands are those lands lying within 120 metres of the natural areas.

-4.1.2.3 Adjacent Lands [New Section]
+4.1.2.3 Adjacent Lands